Specialty Contact Lenses

 Orthokeratology Contact Lenses

-Orthokeratology contact lenses are specially designed for the individual patient.
+Orthokeratology contact lenses are specially designed for your individual needs.
 These contact lenses are made to be safely worn overnight.
 While you sleep, they gently reshape your cornea so that when you take the lenses out in the morning, you will be able to see clearly without wearing eyeglasses or contact lenses during the day.
 Orthokeratology contact lenses have also proven to be effective at slowing the progression of myopia (nearsightedness), especially in children.
-Severe myopia can cause complications for patients with macular degeneration, glaucoma, and retinal detachment.
+Severe myopia can increase a person’s risk of developing conditions like macular degeneration, glaucoma, and retinal detachment.

-When patients suffer from dry eyes, wearing conventional contact lenses can feel uncomfortable.
-Gas permeable contact lenses can be an effective way to lessen the symptoms so that the patient can comfortably wear contact lenses.
-These contacts are made from material that helps enough oxygen pass through them to keep the eyes comfortable and can reduce the risk of corneal abnormalities over extended periods of use.
+If you suffer from dry eyes, wearing conventional contact lenses can feel uncomfortable.
+Gas-permeable contact lenses can be an effective way to reduce symptoms so that you can comfortably wear contact lenses.
+These contacts are made from a material that allows oxygen to pass through them, keeping the eyes comfortable and reducing the risk of corneal abnormalities over extended periods of use.

 Scleral Contact Lenses

 Scleral contact lenses are larger than conventional contact lenses.
 Scleral contacts are large-diameter gas-permeable contact lenses specially designed to vault over the entire corneal surface and rest on the sclera, otherwise known as the “white” of the eye.
 In doing so, scleral lenses functionally replace the irregular cornea with a perfectly smooth optical surface to correct vision problems caused by keratoconus and other corneal irregularities.
 Scleral lenses can be a solution to address issues which may make wearing conventional or regular contact lenses impossible.